Intelligence Factory

 The company's public product roadmap & what they're committed to building.

-Manipulation Foundation Models:
+Manipulation Foundation Models

 Models trained to handle many objects, tasks, and robot bodies instead of one narrow factory cell.

-Human Demonstration Pipeline:
+Human Demonstration Pipeline

 A bespoke capture workflow turns human task demos into training fuel for robot manipulation models.

-Force & Tactile Feedback:
+Force and Tactile Feedback

 Hardware collects touch and force signals, giving the model information that video-only robot training misses.

-Cross-Embodiment Deployment:
+Cross-Embodiment Deployment

-Model Training & Evaluation Stack:
+Model Training and Evaluation Stack

 Hiring points to in-house work on architecture selection, training runs, robot tests, and failure analysis.